rrushtw/Model/README.md

 # ADO.NET
-#### OracleDataObjectClass
+#### OracleHelper
-While using OracleDataObjectClass in .NET Core, Oracle.ManagedDataAccess.Core MUST be installed and DO NOT install Oracle.ManagedDataAccess.
+While using OracleHelper in .NET Core, Oracle.ManagedDataAccess.Core MUST be installed and DO NOT install Oracle.ManagedDataAccess.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.